cshen-dev/cshen-dev.github.io/_tabs/about.md

 ---

-Hello to anyone who stumbles upon my blog,
+Welcome to my blog!

+If you’ve landed here—hello and thanks for visiting.

-Here’s a brief introduction: I’m a fortunate individual who enjoys working in IT.
-I’m exploring various roles that interest me on my journey to becoming an independent full-stack developer.
+A little about me: I’m someone who’s lucky enough to enjoy working in IT.
+I’m exploring different paths on my journey to becoming a fully independent full-stack developer.

-Currently, I’m honing my operations skills and dedicating a lot of time to programming, cloud computing, and AI.
+Right now, I’m focused on sharpening my operational skills and spending a lot of time on programming, cloud computing, and AI.

-The list below is a progress tracker for myself
+The list below tracks my personal progress across various roles I’ve taken on:

-- [x] 1.
-Android Developer
+- Android Developer
-- [x] 2.
-Frontend Engineer
+- Frontend Engineer
-- [x] 3.
-Backend Engineer
+- Backend Engineer
-- [x] 4.
-DevOps Engineer
+- DevOps Engineer
-- [ ] 5.
-Indie Developer
+- Indie Developer (in progress!)

+**Disclaim:** Some of the content here has been polished with the help of a language model (LLM) to improve clarity and tone.